France–Haiti relations: Post-independence

 Since independence, France continued to play an important role in Haitian affairs.
 Several Haitian Presidents ousted from power sought refuge in France, such as Presidents Jean-Pierre Boyer, Lysius Salomon, Franck Lavaud and Jean-Claude Duvalier.
 In December 1993, France asked the United Nations to tighten sanctions on Haiti after the removal of President Jean-Bertrand Aristide from power by the military in September 1991.

 In February 2010, French President Nicolas Sarkozy paid a visit to Haiti, the first by a French President.
 During his visit, President Sarkozy promised Haiti €230 million EUR in aid after the island nation suffered its worst earthquake in its history.
 President Sarkozy also announced the cancellation of €56 million EUR debt owed by Haiti to France.
 In May 2015, French President François Hollande paid an official visit to Haiti and promised $145 million USD in development projects within the island nation.

 Trade

 In 2017, trade between both France and Haiti totaled €69 million EUR.
 France's main exports to Haiti include: manufactured products, clothing, mechanical equipment, dairy products, and medicines.
 Haiti's main exports to France include: fruits and vegetables, beverage plants (cocoa and coffee), distilled alcoholic beverages (rum), ready meals, and spice plants.
+All imports from Haiti to France are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.